 • Month one total: ~$207, versus $308 at full price

-That is a real saving of about $100 — worth having.
+That is a real saving of about $100, and worth having.
 But it is 33% off, not "10 meals free," and from month three you are paying $308 a month.
 Judge the kit at $12.82 a serving delivered, because that is the price you will live with.

 Same logic at Factor, which ships prepared meals, no cooking.
 Six meals at $13.49 is $80.94; 50% off makes box one about $40.
 Boxes two through five run about $76 each with the 20% discount and shipping.
 Steady state: $91.93 a week, $15.32 per meal delivered.
 Convenient, and priced like it.